 What are your hours of operation?

-We are open Monday - Saturday from 8am to 6pm and closed Sundays.
+We are open Monday - Friday from 8am to 6pm, Saturday by appointment and closed Sundays.
 If needed, we can also be available before 8am and after 6pm for pickups and returns.
 Please schedule off hour appointments via text (662) 736-8837 or email [email protected]

 Where is UFP Rentals located?

 413 E 620 S #3

 For easy loading and unloading, back your vehicle up to the large door at the front of the building.

 What is a one day rental period?

 We only charge for filming days.
 For example, equipment is picked up Monday afternoon/night for a shoot starting at 6 AM Tuesday morning and then the equipment is returned Wednesday morning.
 You are only charged for one filming day (Tuesday).